Bigg Boss 13: Asim Kisses Himanshi & Makes Heart-shaped Roti; Bigg Boss Reveals Her Fiance's Picture

 Bigg Boss Reveals Himanshi’s Fiance Chow’s Picture

-In the previous episode, we saw Asim praising Himanshi and saying that she is most beautiful girl he has ever seen while latter makes it clear that it will be one-sided love as she is in relationship with 'Chow' (that's what she calls her fiance).
-Bigg Boss then reveals his (Chow's) picture.
+In the previous episode, we saw Asim praising Himanshi and saying that she is the most beautiful girl he has ever seen while the latter makes it clear that it will be a one-sided love as she is in a relationship with 'Chow' (that's what she calls her fiancé).
+Bigg Boss then reveals Chow's picture.

 Himanshi Is No Way Connected To Ammy Virk

-It has to be recalled that when Himanshi had revealed about her fiance, many thought it to be the Punjabi singer Ammy Virk.
+It has to be recalled that when Himanshi had revealed about her fiancé, many thought it to be the Punjabi singer Ammy Virk.
 But the singer's brother Bhagwanth recently clarified that Himanshi is no way connected to Ammy.

 Asim Makes Himanshi’s Birthday Special

-Coming back to Bigg Boss, Asim was even seen making a dessert for Himanshi and feeding it to her before she even rang her birthday.
+Coming back to Bigg Boss, Asim was even seen making a dessert for Himanshi and feeding it to her before she even rang in her birthday.
 Himanshi found the dessert hot and Asim went on to remind her that she will always remember this birthday!
-He calls her 16 (age), hugs and kisses her cheek.
-When Shefali tries to hug them, Asim asks her to back off.
+He called her 16 (age), hugged and kissed her cheek.
+When Shefali Jariwala tried to hug them, Asim asked her to back off.

 Asim Makes Heart-shaped Roti For Himanshi

-In the latest promo, Asim will be seen making heart-shaped roti/parata and presenting it to Himanshi.
+In the latest promo, Asim will be seen making heart-shaped roti/paratha and presenting it to Himanshi.
 He hugs her, and this time, Himanshi seems really impressed with Asim's sweet gesture and kisses him.

 Asim’s Roti Reminds Us Of Prince-Yuvika

-She was also seen flaunting the roti/parata into the Bigg Boss camera and calls it her second birthday cake.
-Well, doesn't the ‘parata/roti scene' remind you of Prince Narula and Yuvika Chaudhary?
-(Prince had proposed Yuvika by making heart-shaped roti in Bigg Boss house.)
+She was also seen flaunting the roti/paratha in front of the cameras and calling it her second birthday cake.
+Well, doesn't the ‘paratha/roti scene' remind you of Prince Narula and Yuvika Chaudhary?
+(Prince had proposed to Yuvika by making heart-shaped roti in Bigg Boss house.)

 Also Read: Is Bigg Boss 13's Himanshi Khurana Engaged To Ammy Virk?
 Ammy's Brother Makes Shocking Revelation